Our Faith Team

 Rev. Mr. Jonathan Stewart

-Jonathan is our Gnostic Faith Liaison.
+Jonathan is our Gnostic Faith volunteer.
 He's a Montreal-based writer and editor, originally from Canada’s East Coast.
 He grew up on Prince Edward Island and attended university in Halifax, Nova Scotia, and moved to La Belle Province in 2006.
 After four years of writing 9-5 in a corporate environment he’s now working in the terrifying land of freelancing.

 He’s long had a passion for all things Gnostic, esoteric, and mystical; some of this started with him reading Phillip K. Dick when he was 12 and moving straight on to the Nag Hammadi Library when he was way too young to understand any of it.
 He came across the Apostolic Johannite Church in 2011 and has been in love with the welcoming and supportive Johannite community ever since.